 Find out more: Why should we consider cross cut shredding and is it safer?

-A large amount of archive paperwork to be destroyed.
+A service that offers large amounts of archive paperwork or media to be destroyed.
 A bulk shredding service may involve the destruction of anything from just a few archive boxes, up to many thousands of archive boxes stacked on hundreds of pallets.
+Topwood offer bulk product destruction, bulk document destruction and bulk media destruction.

 Where paper is destroyed into small fragments.